 Zumba Kids (4th & 5th): Ms. Henneman faciliates a Zumba program that allows students to jump, shake and dance.

 LEAD Coyotes (5th): Ms. KP facilitates this great group of 5th graders.
 This program runs all four quarters with mostly the same students.
 This group of fabulous 5th graders are helping Hassayampa students become better kids of character.
 LEAD Coyotes go with Ms K-P to help teach Character Counts lessons.

 The 21st Century Community Learning Centers afterschool program is funded by a federal grant from the U.S. Department of Education and administered by the Arizona Department of Education.
 For more information visit: http://www.azed.gov/21stcclc/

-We are entering year four of our 21st Century Community Learning Centers (21st CCLC) programming!
+We are entering year SIX of our 21st Century Community Learning Centers (21st CCLC) programming!
 Both before and after school programs will be available.
 Power Hour starts at 7:00 a.m. this is a great option for families with parents who go to work very early.
-During Power Hour, students will receive homework assistance or will be able to log into their personalized learning environment on iReady and work toward math and reading goals. iReady is a highly rated and adaptive software – meaning that the program adjusts the level of instruction based upon the student’s responses and provides targeted intervention lessons.
+During Power Hour, students will receive homework assistance or will be able to log into their personalized learning environment on IXL and work toward math and reading goals.
+IXL is a highly rated and adaptive software – meaning that the program adjusts the level of instruction based upon the student’s responses and provides targeted intervention lessons.

 Please contact program coordinators with questions.

 firstname.lastname@example.org – Ms. Lanz